Find Affordable College Courses

 30 Yearly Graduations

 The 11th most popular school in the country for public health education and promotion majors who are seeking their master's degree is Saginaw Valley State University.
 Each year, around 8,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,130 per year, while in-state graduate students, on average, pay $15,748 per year.
-During the 2020-2021 academic year, 30 people received their master's degree in public health education and promotion from Saginaw Valley State University.
-About 83% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,240 per year, while in-state graduate students, on average, pay $17,328 per year.
+During the most recent year for which we have data, 30 people received their master's degree in public health education and promotion from Saginaw Valley State University.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 #13